akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

           locale: en_US
 ```

+# Available fields

-Now that you have discovered all the available actions, you can easily see which ones can be useful in your daily work :wink:.
+Now that you have discovered all the [available actions](#available-actions), you can easily see which ones can be useful in your daily work :wink:.
 But, to write a rule, you have to define your product selection.
 To do so, you need to know what are the available **fields** and their **operators**.

 :::info
 Keep in mind that the filters (or "fields") that are used in the rules, are the same than in the product grid.
 :::

-# Available fields

 As of today, 7 fields are supported in the rules engine, and each of them has it's own business rules.
 Here we go!